MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-to-trace-item-tracked-items.md

 These features can be particularly useful in quality control when you need to find out which customers received products with a particular lot number or when you need to find out which lot a defective component came from.

- On the **Item Tracing** page, you can trace forwards and backwards in a sequence of posted stock transactions for the serial or lot number.
+ On the **Item Tracing** page, you can trace forwards and backwards in a sequence of posted inventory transactions for the serial or lot number.

  On the **Find Entries** page, you cannot see the sequence of transactions, but you can see all records of the serial or lot number, both posted entries and open records.